Here is the central motivating belief which is driving Scottish politics at present.

 For example, Gerry Adams was unfortunately correct when he noted:

-Source: Gerry Adams, on BBC Radio Ulster 'Inside Politics' programme, reported by Stephen Walker, BBC NI political reporter, "Gerry Adams: United Kingdom union hanging by a thread", 7 February 2014 at bbc.co.uk/news/uk-northern-ireland-26082515
+[ Source: BBC Radio Ulster 'Inside Politics' programme, reported by Stephen Walker, BBC NI political reporter, "Gerry Adams: United Kingdom union hanging by a thread", 7 February 2014.
+See video on this page, from 0.52 at bbc.co.uk/news/uk-northern-ireland-26082515 ]

 Well, that's not good enough!